Beyond the CAP: Recognising Living Heritage for Generational Renewal

 BirdLife International is “a global partnership of conservation organisations that strives to conserve birds, their habitats and global biodiversity, working with people towards sustainability in the use of natural resources.
 BirdLife Partners operate in over one hundred countries and territories worldwide.”

-Anyone who has been in and around Brussels policy circles over the past few years will know that Ariel Brunner is among the most knowledgeable and persuasive advocates for radical reform of the CAP.… Read the rest
+Anyone who has been in and around Brussels policy circles over the past few years will know that Ariel Brunner is among the most knowledgeable and persuasive advocates for radical reform of the CAP.
+Recently been promoted from his role in charge of the agriculture policy brief, he is now BirdLife’s Head of EU Policy.
+Despite the new portfolio that includes big issues like climate change, he is certain to be in the mix at the crunch moments over the next year or two as the EU decides the future of the CAP.… Read the rest

 ELO and BirdLife fire the starting gun